Pelagicore/softwarecontainer/README.md

 All the examples can also be build and tested against the current codebase by running run-tests.sh from the examples/ directory.

+# Versioning
+We use [semantic versioning](http://semver.org), but we have yet to release a first stable 1.0.0 version, so for now, all bets are off.

 # License and Copyright
 Copyright (c) 2016 Pelagicore AB